bachtranxuan/bachtranxuan.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Information Technology (Talent program), School of Information and Communication and Technology, Hanoi University of Science and Technology, 2019
+* B.S. in Information Technology (Talent Program), School of Information and Communication and Technology, Hanoi University of Science and Technology, 2019
 * M.S. in Data Science, School of Information and Communication and Technology, Hanoi University of Science and Technology, 2021

 Work experience